Nash Equilibrium Problems of Polynomials: Finiteness of KKT points for generic NEPPs

-We discuss the finiteness of KKT points for generic NEPPs.
-This implies that Algorithm~\ref{ag:KKTSDP} and \ref{ag:allKKTSDP} has finite convergence.
-After enumeration of all possibilities of active inequality constraints, we can generally consider the case that \reff{eq:subprob} has only equality constraints.
+The finiteness of KKT points implies that Algorithms~\ref{ag:KKTSDP} and \ref{ag:allKKTSDP} has finite termination.
+In the following, we discuss the finiteness of KKT points for generic NEPPs.

+After the enumeration of all possibilities of active inequality constraints, we can generally consider the case that \reff{eq:subprob} only has equality constraints.
 Consequently, the length $m_i$ of the $i$th player's constraining polynomials can be assumed less than or equal to $n_i$, the dimension of its strategy $x_i$.
 To prove the finiteness, we can ignore the sign conditions $\lmd_{i,j} \ge 0$ for Lagrange multipliers.
-The KKT system for all players is \be \left\{
+Then the KKT system for all players is \be \left\{

 \right. \ee When the objectives $f_i$ are generic polynomials in $\allx$ and each $g_{i,j}$ is a generic polynomial in $x_i$, we show that \reff{KKTsym:allplayers} has finitely many complex solutions.